Stop Uploading Test Data in Plain Text: Practical Strategies for Mitigating Data Contamination by Evaluation Benchmarks: Introduction

 \section{Introduction}

-The most common models used today in NLP are language models trained on data crawled from the internet \cite{JMLR:v21:20-074,bommasani2022opportunities,touvron2023llama}.
-This data is often malformed or obfuscated in ways that make it difficult to audit at scale \cite{bommasani2021opportunities,mitchell2023measuring}.
-In particular, \textit{evaluation data} that is also available on the web may be used as part of training, and it can be challenging to verify whether it was used in practice or not \cite{openai2023gpt4, google2023palm2}.\footnote{For example,~\citet{openai2023gpt4} found that the BIG-Bench benchmark~\cite{srivastava2022beyond} was compromised to an extent that prevented its usage.} Worse, for many closed models today, training data is considered a trade secret and thus unknown to the research community.
-As a result, many of the most prevalent models today are being evaluated on data that cannot be certified to be unseen during training~\cite{NEURIPS2020_1457c0d6}.
+Common NLP models today are large language models trained on data crawled from the internet \cite{JMLR:v21:20-074,bommasani2022opportunities,touvron2023llama}.
+This data is often malformed or obfuscated in ways that make it difficult to audit at scale \cite{bommasani2022opportunities,mitchell2023measuring}.
+In particular, \textit{evaluation data} that is also available on the web may be used as part of training, and it can be challenging to verify whether it was used in practice or not \cite{openai2023gpt4, google2023palm2}.\footnote{For example,~\citet{openai2023gpt4} found that the BIG-Bench benchmark~\cite{srivastava2022beyond} was compromised to an extent that prevented its usage entirely.} Worse, for many closed models, training data is considered a trade secret and thus unknown to the research community.
+Such models are being evaluated on data that cannot be certified to be unseen during training~\cite{NEURIPS2020_1457c0d6}.
 Indeed, signs show that such models were exposed to test data~\cite{dodge-etal-2021-documenting,magar-schwartz-2022-data}, and we refer to this as \textit{data contamination}.